texus/TransparentWindows/README.md

 Currently the code only works on Windows and Linux, but I hope to add OS X in the future.

-Currently the windows are only made non-rectangular and not semi-transparent yet.
+Currently the transparency only works on Windows, it is not yet implemented for Linux.

 Feel free to send pull requests to improve the code.